Cultivating The 12 Core Principles of Stoicism

 As an introverted person, this is how I find solitude as a way of life.

-It aids me in lots of reflection and leaning in on my troubles and becoming immune to their negative effects.
+It aids me in lots of reflection leaning in on my troubles and becoming immune to their negative effects.

 Through this process of introspection, you can cultivate a sense of inner peace and clarity that will serve you well in times of stress or difficulty.